 Bricks is a WordPress theme

-For some users and some websites, it can be a problem, especially if there are particular features you want to get from the theme you already have and love.
-But at the same time, more and more websites use the “blank canvas” approach when using visual builders for creating sites because it delivers better performance and cleaner code.
+This can be a problem for some users and websites, especially if they want particular features from the theme they already have and love.
+At the same time, more and more websites are using the “blank canvas” approach when creating sites with visual builders because it delivers better performance and cleaner code.

 WordPress Bricks Builder and JetPlugins